FREE Courses in ICT, English and Maths

 Pre Advice & Guidance Sessions

-We hope to run a one week fast-track for Literacy, Numeracy and ICT at our Millfield site, providing enrolment numbers are viable, during the Easter break (6th - 10th April 2020).
-It will run for one full week Monday to Friday, 9am to 5.30pm each day.
+We hope to run a one week fast-track for Literacy, Numeracy and ICT at our Millfield site, providing enrolment numbers are viable, during June, July and August (dates to be finalised).
+They will run for one full week Monday to Friday, 9am to 5.30pm each day.
 It is essential that students attend an Advice & Guidance session prior to the Diagnostic Assessment taking place.

 The Advice & Guidance session will offer an insight into the level of work involved in fast-track and you will be provided with subject related materials/information to assist you in the pre-assessment.